Mustafa Hilmi Hadžiomerović: Biography

 Born in Kulen Vakuf in 1816, Hadžiomerović received his basic religious and general education in his birth town.
 He later studied at a high school in Prijedor, before attending the Gazi Husrev Bey's Madrasa in Sarajevo.

-In 1837, Hadžiomerović went to the Ottoman capital Istanbul to study at a Madrasa there for 15 years.
+In 1837, Hadžiomerović went to the Ottoman capital of Constantinople to study at a Madrasa there for 15 years.
 He then returned to Bosnia to work in Bosanski Novi and was then posted to the Kuršumli Madrasa in Sarajevo as a schoolteacher.
 A year later, he was appointed imam at the Arebi-Atik mosque.

 In 1856, Hadžiomerović was appointed Mufti of Sarajevo, but he continued his teaching duties, giving lectures until 1888.
 Following the Austro-Hungarian occupation of Bosnia and Herzegovina in 1878, he made public appeals for peace and calm.
 On 17 October 1882, the Austro-Hungarian authorities appointed him Grand Mufti (Reis-ul-ulema) in order to gradually separate Bosnia from Ottoman authority.
 Hadžiomerović officially took over the position on 15 December 1882.
 He issued a number of Fatwa, encouraging the Bosnian Muslim population to stay (over 100,000 emigrated to Turkey during the 1880s) and collaborate, and also to serve in the Bosnian-Herzegovinian Infantry.

 Exhausted from many years of work, Hadžiomerović resigned as Grand Mufti in 1893 and died two years later on 10 February 1895.